mCRL2org/mCRL2/doc/sphinx/source/user_manual/boost.rst

        ./bjam --build-type=complete --layout=tagged --with-filesystem --with-serialization --with-signals --with-regex

 After the build, Boost reports information on the build.
-The compiler path specified here, must be used to set the CMake variable :keyword:`BOOST_ROOT`.
+The compiler path specified here, must be used to set the CMake variable :envvar:`BOOST_ROOT`.

 |enable_toggle|